 - 3.6 The Gedling Borough Strategic Housing Land Availability Assessment (SHLAA) has been the key source for identifying future development sites.
-The SHLAA database includes: - Sites in the planning system; - Strategic sites in the ACS; - Site allocations in the publication draft LPD; - Sites with planning permission. - Sites not in the planning system - Sites below the threshold for allocation in the LPD but without planning permission. - 3.7 It is important to note that the housing supply includes homes already built between April 1st 2011 and March 31st 2015 which amount to almost 40% of the housing requirement.
-The planning permissions category includes homes with planning permission at 31st March 2015 but not yet built.
+The SHLAA database includes: - Strategic sites in the ACS; - Site allocations in the publication draft LPD; - Sites with planning permission. - Sites below the threshold for allocation in the LPD but without planning permission. - 3.7 It is important to note that the housing supply includes homes already built between April 1st 2011 and March 31st 2017 which amount to almost 21 % of the housing requirement.
+The planning permissions category includes homes with planning permission at 31st March 2017 but not yet built.
 Sites below the threshold for allocation include suitable sites of less than 50 homes in the urban areas and less than 10 homes in the rural areas or villages.
 Sites that are proposed for allocation through the Local Planning Document are considered suitable subject to policy changes.
 The SHLAA is updated on an annual basis and informs the identification of sites allocated to meet the Borough Council's housing requirement and also the annual assessment of the five year housing supply.
 The SHLAA includes employment sites such as Gedling Colliery which have been assessed but not found suitable for housing as they are protected employment sites and considered suitable to continue to be allocated as such.